lmelvin/Tampermonkey-Scripts/README.md

 ## Netflix Interactive Selection Tracker

-Logs every option selected during interactive content and allows you to save it to a text file
+A [Tampermonkey](https://tampermonkey.net/) script that logs every option selected during interactive Netflix content and allows you to save it to a text file

 #### Installation